Are you suffering from back or hip pain that can radiate down your leg or calf? Is the pain worse when sitting?

 Ice pack /hot water bottles and external liniments may also be useful.
 You will be advised by your practitioner during your visit.

-How often and how long do I need treatment?
+How often and how long do I need acupuncture for sciatica?

 It depends on how bad the symptoms are.